Flare Key Features

 See Specifying PDF Output Via Word or FrameMaker.

-- XPS In addition to sending output directly to XPS (as described above), you can generate an XPS file automatically when building Word output.
+- XPS You can generate an XPS file automatically when building Word output.
 You can do this by installing a free add-in download from Microsoft.

 See Specifying XPS Output Via Microsoft Word.